wistia/wistia-open-docs/_posts/bandwidth.md

 layout: post
 category: Account
 description: Bandwidth can be pretty confusing.
 What is it?
 Where does it go?
 And how did I use it all?
 Fear not!
 We're here to help.
 Let's walk through how Wistia does bandwidth, how to see your bandwidth, and some tips to save you from overages!
 post_intro: <p>Bandwidth can be pretty confusing.
 What is it?
 Where does it go?
 And how did I use it all?
 Fear not!
 We're here to help.
-Let's walk through how Wistia does bandwidth, how to see your bandwidth, and some tips to save you from overages!</p>
+Let's walk through how Wistia does bandwidth, how to see your bandwidth, and some tips to save you from using more than you bargained for!</p>
 footer: 'for_beginners'
 ---